kinishneema/Gaming-website/README.md

-# this is the shopping website
+# this is the shopping as well as gaming website website

 this whole project is under contruction